 Applicants also agree to submit a two-page project report, which outlines the activities undertaken, and an expense report (PDF) via email to the Office for International Study in the first week of classes in the fall semester.

 Students must consult with their JYA program director as they design and propose their projects.

 Projects involving human subjects (such as interviews) must receive IRB approval before they will be considered for funding.

-- Project proposal: outline your project in terms of goals, procedures, concrete results you aim to obtain and how you will present those results at the Blumberg Luncheon.
+- Project proposal: outline of the project in terms of goals, procedures, concrete results the student aims to obtain and how they will be presented at the Blumberg Luncheon.
 Be specific in describing the project's academic validity and its connection to your academic and/or career goals.
-Include your project title at the top of the document.
+Include the project title at the top of the document.
 1,000 words maximum.

 - Résumé: include all activities since high school and any community, sports or arts involvement.

-- Letters of recommendation: One letter should be from your Smith faculty mentor and the other should be an academic recommendation from a Smith or local study abroad faculty member.
-These must be sent by e-mail from the faculty member directly to the administrative coordinator in the Office for International Study.
-When requesting a letter, be sure to provide the faculty member with information about your proposed project.
+- Letters of recommendation: One letter should be from the Smith faculty mentor and the other should be an academic recommendation from a Smith or local study abroad faculty member.

-Please note: Your academic record will be also be reviewed by the committee.
+Please note: Student academic records will be also be reviewed by the committee.